xillig/TTLocVis/README.md

 - Pull requests via GitHub are also welcome.

-Potential contributions include ways to further improve the quality of the LDA topics in handling the noisy Twitter data and an improvement of the *loc_vis* function in a way that it becomes independent form the *basemap* package.
+Potential contributions include ways to further improve the quality of the LDA topics in handling the noisy Twitter data and an improvement of the *loc_vis* method in a way that it becomes independent form the *basemap* module.

 ## Authors